How to Use Memory Tricks to Memorize Math Formulas?

 About the author

 This article was written by Ana Mayer, a project manager with 3+ years of experience.
 While projects can be done without her participation (which means almost never), she likes to read and create expert academic materials for the Online Writers Rating writing review website.
-Such work gives her the opportunity to write articles on the most relevant topics of today.
+Such work allows her to write articles on the most relevant topics of today.

 The Best Books for Ace College Algebra